zayra-rojo/gator-translator/README.md

 To add your service account:

 1. Create a .env file in the root directory (not /client)
-2. Create a new environment variable called GOOGLE_TRANSLATE_CREDENTIALS and set it to the contents of the service account json (remove indentation as necessary so it's all in one line)
+2. Create a new environment variable called GOOGLE_TRANSLATE_CREDENTIALS and set it equal to the contents of the service account json (remove indentation as necessary so it's all in one line)
+3. Create a new environment variable called project_id.
+Set it equal to your project id (given in service account json and also in google account)

 ### `npm start`